CureMeAbroad

 Whether you're researching FTM bottom surgery costs, phalloplasty techniques, or considering medical travel to destinations like Thailand, India, or Mexico, this in-depth guide covers everything you need to know, from preparation and the procedure to long-term results.

-What is Bottom Surgery in FTM Transformation ?
+What is Bottom Surgery in Female - To - Male (FTM) Transformation?

 Transmasculine bottom surgery, previously referred to as FTM bottom surgery, is a combination of gender-affirming surgeries that transform women's genitalia into men's.
 It usually is selected by transgender men to be performed for the completion of their gender transition.